elixir-europe/rdmkit/pages/your_domain/microbial_biotechnology.md

 ### Description

 The test phase of a biotechnological study is the most variable in terms of the types of data produced.
 The types of experiments carried out to test a microbial system are highly dependent on the intended function of the system under construction.

+### Considerations
 Some common approaches include at the simplest level, characterising the growth of an organism at various scales in different growth regimes and assaying the production of desired product.

 ### Solutions